 I completed my BSc in Biology at the University of York before joining the Edward Grey Institute of Ornithology at Oxford as a DPhil student working under the supervision of Nathalie Seddon and Joe Tobias.
 In August 2014 I moved to the University of Sheffield as a postdoctoral researcher working in the Department of Animal and Plant Sciences with Gavin Thomas.

-Salisbury, C. L., N. Seddon, C. R. Cooney, and J. A. Tobias.
-2012.
-The latitudinal gradient in dispersal constraints: ecological specialisation drives diversification in tropical birds.
-Ecology Letters 15:847-855.
+Salisbury CL, Seddon N, Cooney CR and Tobias JA (2012) The latitudinal gradient in dispersal constraints: ecological specialisation drives diversification in tropical birds.
+Ecology Letters 15:847-855

 My recent talk at the Evolution 2015 conference: